I. Formal Relationship Between the University and Students

 Each transcript will include the student’s complete record at the University.
 Since credit earned is determined on the results of final examinations, a transcript will not include results of mid-term examinations.

-Transcripts will not be released without payment of the required transcript fee, and/or if there is an outstanding financial obligation.
+Transcripts will not be released without payment of the required transcript fee, and/or if there is an outstanding financial obligation to the University.

-Requests for transcripts can be made online by using the login link www.unbc.ca or by completing a Transcript Request Form available in the Office of the Registrar.
-There is a 3 business day turnaround for transcript requests.
+Requests for transcripts can be made online by using the login link at www.unbc.ca or by completing a Transcript Request Form available online at www.unbc.ca/registrar/transcripts.
+There is a three business day turnaround for transcript requests.

-Unofficial transcripts are available to students directly through Online Services at www.unbc.ca.
+Unofficial transcripts are available to students directly through Student Online Services at www.unbc.ca.

 The evaluation of transcripts is the responsibility of the Office of the Registrar.